WujiZhu1999/SlipstreamINFO30005/README.md

 # INFO30005Bike Slipstream

 Functionality: A dashboard to show summarised users details regarding bike rides (energySaved,carbonSaved and streaks)
+        Users
+        URL: /users
+        We have implemented:
+                deleting a new user (DELETE /users/:userName)
+                fetching information about the user (GET /users/:userName) (We'll sort out what information we send later, it wont just be the whole thing) edit a user, changing something about them (POST /users/:userName)

+        Login
+        URL /login
+        We have implemented:
+                get the login page (GET /login)
+                log in (POST /login)
+                get the register page (GET /login/register)
+                register a new account (POST /login/register)
+                logout (POST /login/logout)

+        Friends
+        URL /friends

 Functionality: A forum (where users can post articles) and tips (provided by the administrator) functionality